matrix-org/synapse/docs/metrics-howto.md

 1. Enable the `/_synapse/metrics` Synapse endpoint that Prometheus uses to collect data:

-    There are two methods of enabling metrics endpoint in Synapse.
+    There are two methods of enabling the metrics endpoint in Synapse.

     The first serves the metrics as a part of the usual web server and can be enabled by adding the \"metrics\" resource to the existing